gregrickaby/classic-wordpress-theme/README.md

 # Classic WordPress Theme <!-- omit in toc -->

-A "classic" PHP-based theme, with modern tooling and support for Gutenberg blocks.
+A classic PHP-based theme, with modern tooling and support for Gutenberg blocks.

 ## Table of Contents <!-- omit in toc -->